 The Cultural Resources Diversity Internship Program provides a career exploration opportunity for undergraduate and graduate students from historically underrepresented populations, ages 18-to-25 in historic preservation and cultural resources work.
 The program places interns with National Park Service units and administrative offices, other federal agencies, state historic preservation offices, local governments, and private organizations.

 Below, we’ve collected job search boards, professional associations, blogs and other resources that might be useful.

-- National Association of Asian American Professionals – The NAAAP a non-profit organization that cultivates and empowers Asian and Pacific Islander leaders through professional development, community service, and networking.
-It offers a diverse range of professional development programs including a career center and job board.
+- National Association of Asian American Professionals – The NAAAP a nonprofit organization that cultivates and empowers Asian and Pacific Islander leaders through professional development, community service, and networking.
+It offers a variety of professional development programs including a career center and job board.

 - National Council of Asian Pacific Americans – A directory of links to Asian Pacific American organizations, many with career sites of their own.
 The links also include website and contact information for networking and internship and job search purposes.